 |Role(s): Spokesperson, Tester|

 |Education: Fremont High School (1992), San Jose State University (Bachelor of Business Administration and Management Science; 1998)|

-James "Jamie" Bunker is an American businessman and former tester and spokesperson for video game publisher Renovation Products, notable for being the face of the company's United States advertising campaign for their 1990 Sega Mega Drive horizontal shoot-'em-up Gaiares.
+James "Jamie" Bunker is an American businessman and former Renovation Products game tester and spokesperson, most notable for starring in a well-remembered 1991 advertising campaign for the Mega Drive horizontal shoot-'em-up Gaiares.

 A San Francisco Bay Area native, Bunker joined Renovation Products in 1989, and was one of the company's earliest employees.
 Employed as a video game tester, he was still attending nearby Fremont High School while working for the company, and was only sixteen years old at the time.
 Although one advertisement claims Bunker was employed as a game tester when he was only twelve, the minimum legal working age in California is generally fourteen, and Renovation Products was not opened until 1989.
 While he was possibly serving as an unpaid intern at another company when he was only twelve, the ad is likely instead referring to when Bunker developed a passion for video games in general.

 While working for Renovation Products, he was regularly sent by the company to attend various Consumer Electronics Show events, and while working as a game tester, he formed a relationship with another Renovation employee who still remains "the love of his life."